Council housing: immigration and habitual residence conditions

 You must still meet any local rules to join the housing register.

-The council must write to you if they decide you can't go on the housing register.
-They must give reasons why.
+The council must write to you if they decide you cannot go on the housing register.
+The letter must tell you why.

 You can ask for a review if you think the council is wrong.
 For example, if you're an EU citizen with pre-settled status who meets the extra conditions.